MicahElliott/mrswlf/README.md

 for others).
-It's also very nice to have the prev/back/next mnemonics together (almost like a WASD or HJKL) for those three for Emacs, shell, etc. I also found the transition to this to be particularly easy given the spatial feeling of `prev` being on top, `n` right below it, etc. And it's really interesting to discover that moving (`p`) to an identical position on the opposite hand was easy!
+It's also very nice to have the prev/back/next mnemonics together (almost like a WASD or HJKL) for those three for Emacs, shell, etc. I also found the transition to this to be particularly easy given the spatial feeling of `p`rev being on top, `n`ext right below it, `b`ack to the left.
+And it's really interesting to discover that moving (`p`) to an identical position on the opposite hand was easy!
 Stats are wild too, and it feels great.
 So this is what I've landed on now for my daily driver.

-It makes LSBs significantly worse, but reaching for `b` isn't nearly as bad as I had expected.
+It makes LSBs (lateral) significantly worse, but reaching for `b` isn't nearly as bad as I had expected.
 And makes for a pretty easy `ph` alt.

 Another (optional) move here is putting `v` on top-index.
-This makes for something of a secondary left-hand "home row" in `wlcdk`.
-Those co-occur well together to minimize travel.
-And then the left-top row has minimal work to do, similar to right-bottom.
-That makes for an interesting asymmetry, but I don't see it causing problems.
-The move also eliminated the `v_l` trigram that had been feeling awkwardly scissory.
+It also eliminated the `v_l` trigram that had been feeling awkwardly scissory.

 ```
 - x f V q   j P u y '